SaugatMgr/eCommerce/README.md

 # Django eCommerce Project

-This is a Django-based eCommerce project that allows users to like a product and admin to perform CRUD operation on product.
+This Django-based eCommerce project allows users to like products and administrators to manage products effortlessly.

 ## Features

-- User authentication: Allow users to create accounts, log in, and manage their profiles.
+- **User Authentication:** Users can create accounts, log in, and manage their profiles.
-- Product catalog: Display a list of products with details such as name, price, and description.
+- **Product Catalog:** Display a list of products with details such as name, price, and description.
-- Admin panel: Provide an admin interface to manage products, and user accounts.
+- **Admin Panel:** Provides an admin interface to manage products and user accounts.

+## Project Structure

+The main Django project is managed inside the `core/project_name` directory.
+The `manage.py` file also resides in the `core/` directory.
+To run commands, use `python -m core.manage <command_name>` or `make command_name` instead of `python manage.py <command_name>`.
+The `command_name` for make is inside `Makefile`.
+This structure is designed to organize project files effectively and improve maintainability.

+## Purpose of Using Makefile

+To streamline project development and management, a Makefile is included with custom command names.
+This simplifies executing commands related to Django management, such as running the development server, applying migrations, and installing dependencies.

 ## Installation

-1. Clone the repository:
+1. **Clone the repository:**

     ```bash
-    git clone git@github.com:SaugatMgr/eCommerce.git
-    or
     git clone https://github.com/SaugatMgr/eCommerce.git
     ```

-2. Navigate to the project directory:
+2. **Navigate to the project directory:**

     ```bash
     cd the-project-directory
     ```

-3. Create a virtual environment:
+3. **Create a virtual environment:**
-    Note: Since I have used poetry for dependency management it is important that we name our virtual env file .venv otherwise poetry will install packages in it's own venv which we don't want.

     ```bash
     python -m venv .venv
     ```

-4. Activate the virtual environment:
+4. **Activate the virtual environment:**

     On Windows: